 Yard Signs – Yard signs can be stuck in the ground right out in front of your event location.
 The nice thing about yard signs is they’re easy to transport, store and put up.
 Your message can be printed double-sided, so it doesn’t matter which side people see them from.
 They can be used for temporary parking and directional needs, which is really handy if your event is in a hard-to-find location!

 Banners – Banners are a fantastic way to brand your event.
 Eye-catching banners hung around your event venue provide great photo-ops for attendees, which they can then share on social media.
-Most banners (including ours) are not only cost effective but durable, as well as weather and water resistant, and they are one of the easiest types of signs to install and remove.
+Most banners (including our vinyl banners) are not only cost effective but durable, as well as weather and water resistant, and they are one of the easiest types of signs to install and remove.
 Banners can wrinkle easily when shipped and stored but this can be fixed with a little sunlight and heat.
 Banners are generally affordable and flexible in hanging or mounting as per your needs.
 Finally, banners can also be used for temporary purposes by using Velcro on the banner.
 Swap out dates, times and specials with smaller banner pieces that attach to the bigger banner with Velcro.
 Roll them up and carefully store them for next year’s event!

 Posters – Posters are another great way to showcase varying activities at your event.
 If you’re having a BBQ or Fundraiser, posters are an inexpensive, yet professional, option for directing attendees to smaller activities going on during your event.
 Imagine how easy it would be to showcase where the face painting is happening or food is being served!
 Typically posters are made from a certain thickness of cardstock (ours are 12 pt) and are thick enough to stand up on easels, but flexible enough to roll up and store for future use.
 The only drawbacks of these signs are that they are best served for one-time or temporary usages (even though they can be rolled and stored) and are not meant to be used for exterior usages due to the damage that inclement weather will do to them.